felipefer42/XLVII_SAB_workshop/content/hands-on/README.md

 crossmatching with [GAIA DR3 catalog][6] for the desired region.
 >1.
-Create an [observational galaxy CMD][7] (e.g., *g-r* vs *r*) diagram for galaxies identified by the [S-PLUS DR4 QSO/star/galaxy VAC][8], search among the objects for the big ones to find a galaxy.
-With galaxy we can create a Flux and Errors datacube using S-Cubes.
-After that make some plots with the created galaxy cube.
+Create an [observational galaxy CMD][7] (e.g., *g-r* vs *r*) diagram for galaxies identified by the [S-PLUS DR4 QSO/star/galaxy VAC][8], search among the objects for the big ones to find a galaxy to create an IFS-like cube with S-PLUS data using [S-Cubes][13] during the last part of this workshop.
+Right now we just need to save its S-PLUS Field name, coordinates (RA and DEC) and a guess of the size (in pixels) to create the *SCUBE* with the entire galaxy.

 ## Additional information